khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

 - Surfaces are top lit by a single, invisible, pure white light source.
 - Surfaces reflect light and don't emit it or glow.
-- Forward elements are generally lighter and receding ones are generally darker.
+- Forward elements are lighter and receding ones are darker.
 - UI elements, like buttons and alerts, rely on chromatic hues and neutrals for meaning and hierarchy, and adapt contrast based on the surface.

 #### Light UI

 - Surfaces are made of light materials and text uses darker colors.
 - Shadows and borders are stronger indicators of depth than brightness.
-- Because more light is being emitted, more color may be needed to indicate meaning or draw attention to an element.
+- More color may be needed to indicate meaning or draw attention to an element as more light is being cast from the display.

 #### Dark UI